Fragments of a Landscape

 200 x 1400mm recycled screen mesh, wire

-On a symbolic level, the circles allude to infinity and completeness, yet they are not perfectly round and are open at the centres, perhaps more reminiscent of a flower, or emotion, about to unfold.
+The circles allude to infinity and completeness, yet they are not perfectly round and are open at the centres, perhaps more reminiscent of a flower, or emotion, about to unfold.
 But like a flower or emotion they could easily fold back in again.

 Home is Where the Hearth Is